-33. The IMC Secretariat shall report, with approval of Council, in a timely fashion annually through the Secretariat of the Convention on Wetlands to its Standing Committee on work progress, collaborations established, current financial status, including financial and work plans for the following year, and a summary of other funding sources, using the format adopted by the Convention on Wetlands Resolution XIV.7.
+23. The IMC Secretariat shall report, with approval of IMC Standing Committee, in a timely fashion annually through the Secretariat of the Convention on Wetlands to its Standing Committee on work progress, collaborations established, current financial status, including financial and work plans for the following year, and a summary of other funding sources, using the format adopted by the Convention on Wetlands Resolution XIV.7.

-XIII.
-Use of the IMC name and logo
+X. Use of the IMC name and logo

-34. The name and logo of IMC are protected.
+24. The name and logo of IMC are protected.
 They shall be used by any IMC members in conjunction and authorization with the Convention on Wetlands’ logo for activities implemented within the framework of IMC.